sabiehahmed/website-v3/content/blogs/advice.md

 Here's the first thing I wish someone had told me: **You don't need to know everything.
 Not even close.**

-When I started out, I thought real developers had all of JavaScript memorized, like they were just built different.
-I used to think real developers could just wake up, grab their keyboard from under their pillow, and instantly write perfect JavaScript—like they had the entire language stored in their brain.
+When I started out, I thought real developers had all of JavaScript memorized, as if they were just born with it.
+I used to think real developers could wake up, grab their keyboard from under their pillow, and instantly write perfect JavaScript, like they had the entire language stored in their brain.

 Spoiler: they don't.
 Nobody does.